district10/blog/_posts/post-0098-probability-and-statistics.md

 Bootstrapping (statistics)

 :   In statistics, bootstrapping can refer to any test or metric that relies on
-    random sampling with replacement.
+    **random sampling with replacement**.
 Bootstrapping allows assigning measures of accuracy (defined in terms of bias, variance, confidence intervals, prediction error or some other such measure) to sample estimates.
 This technique allows estimation of the sampling distribution of almost any statistic using random sampling methods.
 Generally, it falls in the broader class of resampling methods.

-    A great advantage of bootstrap is its simplicity.
+    A great advantage of bootstrap is its **simplicity**.
 It is a straightforward way to derive estimates of standard errors and confidence intervals for complex estimators of complex parameters of the distribution, such as percentile points, proportions, odds ratio, and correlation coefficients.